Baptistebarel/Space_ThreeJS_experience/readme.md

 ## Installation

-This project use webpack, node.js, stylus and three.js To begin the experience you need to enter this line : "npm run dev" on the terminal.
+This project use webpack, node.js, stylus and three.js To begin the experience you need to enter these lines : "npm i" and "npm run dev" on the terminal.

 ## Features